Turkey train crash leaves 9 dead, dozens injured | CBC News

 Turkey train crash leaves 9 dead, dozens injured

-At least 2 cars derailed, hitting the overpass which then collapsed onto the train

-A high-speed train hit a railway engine and crashed into a pedestrian overpass at a station in the Turkish capital Ankara on Thursday, killing nine people and injuring 47 others, officials said.
+A high-speed train hit a railway engine and crashed into a pedestrian overpass at a station in the Turkish capital Ankara on Thursday, killing nine people and injuring dozens, officials said.

-The early morning train from Ankara to the central Turkish city of Konya collided head-on with the engine, which was checking the tracks at the capital's small Marsandiz station, Transport Minister Mehmet Cahit Turhan told reporters after inspecting the site.
-The high-speed train transits that station without stopping.
+The early-morning train from Ankara to the central Turkish city of Konya collided head-on with the engine, which was checking the tracks at the capital's small Marsandiz station, Transport Minister Mehmet Cahit Turhan told reporters after inspecting the site.
+The high-speed train, which the Anadolu Agency said was carrying 206 passengers, transits that station without stopping.

 At least two cars derailed, hitting the station's overpass which then collapsed onto the train.